 Established in 1986, the Archives of American Aerospace Exploration (AAAE) preserves and makes accessible published and unpublished materials that document American aeronautical and space history, as well as related sciences.
 The collection includes books and articles, letters, notes, photographs, reminiscences, memorabilia, oral histories, patents, and drawings/schematics.
 Current holdings comprise more than three dozen collections of papers from pilots, astronauts, physicists, chemists, engineers, NACA and NASA administrators and project managers, writers, illustrators, and researchers in industry and academia.

-Special Collections is home to a significant group of materials on railroad history with an emphasis on Virginia and southern railroads and dating as early as the 1840s.
+Special Collections and University Archives is home to a significant group of materials on railroad history with an emphasis on Virginia and southern railroads and dating as early as the 1840s.
 More than 60 manuscript collections relate to railway companies, employees, historians and collectors, and corporations.
 The collections include business records, drawings, photographs, personal papers, scrapbooks, diaries, ephemera, maps, and publications.

 Note: The historic records of Norfolk Southern Corp (formerly Norfolk & Western Railroad and other subsidiaries) were returned to the company in 2008.
 Researchers interested in those records should contact the company’s archivist, Jennifer McDaid.